OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 ------------------------------------

-This problem deals with one more example of a recursive definition of a sequence.
+The following problem deals with one more example of a recursive definition of a sequence.

 .. avembed:: Exercises/PL/InfSeq4.html ka